pnikic/clint/README.md

 * add / edit buttons for hyperlinks

 In `assets/js/setup.js` you can configure:
-* in `operaterSettings()` edit the links to already defined buttons and name of the operator
+* in `operatorSettings()` edit the links to already defined buttons and name of the operator
 * some default options (such as autoplay delay, move highlighting etc.)
 * number of miniboards with the height and width (in pixels) of the <iframe> in which the miniboard will be embedded
 ```javascript